 Creating a list of language options is usually the first step.
 Your next endeavour is to heavily investigate each one, compare, and contrast with relevant markets, and determine the likelihood that you’ll see your desired results.

 To serve as a sort of crutch during this step, you could look into finding a website translation provider.
 Look for one that specialises in website translation, website localisation, or transcreation.
 There are many providers that could service your business well, but be sure to choose one with a strong portfolio and website translation case studies.

-You can also look into other sources like Google Analytics and examine website traffic patterns to get a better idea of which languages you should pursue.
+You can also look into other sources like Google Analytics and examine website traffic patterns to better understand which languages you should pursue.

-Of course, you should adjust your expectations of the outcome for each market accordingly – it’s likely you won’t see results from website translation for some time.
+Of course, you should adjust your expectations of the outcome for each market accordingly – likely, you won’t see results from website translation for some time.